awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-errors.md

 Check the following:
 + The cluster age is less than two months\.
 Amazon EMR preserves metadata information about completed clusters for your reference, at no charge, for two months\.
 The console does not provide a way to delete completed clusters from the console; these are automatically removed for you after two months\.
 + You have permissions to view the cluster\.
-If the `VisibleToAllUsers` property is set to false, other users in the same IAM account will not be able to view a cluster\.
 + You are viewing the correct region\.